ML-boot-camp/sessions/docs/03-Data-engineering/1-basic-data-engineering.md

 These functions provide various ways to summarize and analyze data.
 Different databases might offer additional aggregation functions tailored to specific needs or data types.

+!!! note

-> Note that the behavior of "FIRST" and "LAST" may depend on the database management system (DBMS) and how the data is ordered in the query.
+    The behavior of "FIRST" and "LAST" may depend on the database management system (DBMS) and how the data is ordered in the query.
 In some systems, you may need to use specific ordering clauses to get the desired behavior.

 ### Example